Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 $ git push
 ```
+In case the commit and push concerns an existing file, the shortcut is to use `git commit -am "message"`

 ### Undoing
 Undo staging a file: `$ git reset HEAD <filename>` (if it is only one file you can leave out the filename)
 Undo staging a commit: `git reset HEAD~1` (=move back one commit)